This Block Contains Unexpected or Invalid Content: How to Fix It in Gutenberg?

 3. Recreate a block to be able to use it properly again (most likely, you need to do it on every page where the block is used if you are going to edit it).

-If you know other solutions, please share them in comments!
+If you know other solutions, please share them in the comments!

+P.S.
 Building content in Gutenberg?
 Download 35+ more custom blocks for free with Getwid!
+The plugin is a great value to a collection of core Gutenberg blocks for a few reasons: